AlieCat/AlieCat.github.io/about.md

 :---------------------------------|-----------------:
 **Application Developer**| **June 2016 - August 2016**

-Helped to develop a application that works with QRADAR called Attack Simulator that simulated what cyber attacks might look like and how to react.
-Worked with Python, Flask, and AngularJS to develop a flow chart display for the user that connected to the java back end.
+Helped to develop an attack simulator application that works within QRADAR.
+Worked with Python, Flask, and AngularJS to develop a user interface that connected to the Java back end.

 **IBM Global Business Systems** | **Baton Rouge, LA** :---------------------------------|-----------------:
 **Application Development Specialist**| **July 2014 - April 2016**

-Developed sales demos for IBM's software using IBM Experience Modeler to create 'day in the life' user experience presentations and wireframes.
-Gained practical experience using of XLST, XML, HTML5, CSS3, and Javascript.
+Developed sales demos for IBM's software using IBM Experience Modeler to create user experience presentations and wireframes.
+Gained practical experience using XLST, XML, HTML5, CSS3, and Javascript.

 **Department of Biomedical Engineering Tulane University** | **New Orleans, LA** :---------------------------------|-----------------:
 **Ventilator Associated Pneumonia Prevention** | **August 2012 - May 2014**

-Co-designed an angle measuring device and user interface for lowering patient risk of hospital acquired pneumonia and bed sores by constantly tracking patient angles and alerting care takers.
+Co-designed an angle measuring device and user interface for lowering patient risk of Hospital-acquired pneumonia and bed sores by constantly tracking patient angles and alerting care givers of risk.

 <!--**Department of Biomedical Engineering Tulane University** | **New Orleans, LA**
 :---------------------------------|-----------------: